Dried green peas soup with crispy thin chick pea flour noodles

 - Remove excess water to keep just enough water to cover peas.
-Cook in a medium sized Dutch oven or soup pot with cover until peas are tender, about 45 minutes.
-Can also be cooked in a pressure cooker according to manufacture direction and then transferred to a Dutch oven or soup pot.
+Cook in a medium sized Dutch oven or soup pot with cover on medium heat until peas are tender, about 45 minutes.
+Peas also be cooked in a pressure cooker according to manufacture direction and then transferred to a Dutch oven or soup pot.

-- Uncover, add mint sprigs, green chilies, ginger, turmeric, dhana-jeeru, salt and sugar.
-Let it simmer while you prepare vaghar (hot oil with spices).
+- Uncover Dutch oven or soup pot, add mint sprigs, green chilies, ginger, turmeric, dhana-jeeru, salt and sugar or jaggery.
+Let it simmer while you prepare vaghar.

-- In a small heavy bottomed pot, heat oil until simmers.
-Add cumin and mustard seeds and let it sizzle.
+- In a small heavy bottomed sauce pan, heat oil until shimmers, 2 to 3 minutes.
+Add cumin and mustard seeds and let them sizzle.
 Add garlic and sauté it for 30 seconds.
 Add half of chopped onion, garam masala, and chili powder and sauté them until onion is light golden brown.
 Pour over simmering peas (usal).
-Stir the peas to blend spices.
+Stir the peas to blend with spices.
 Let peas simmer for 10-12 minutes.
 Add lemon juice and let it simmer for 5 more minutes.
 If usal is too thick add some water.
 Remove mint sprigs.
 Garnish with cilantro.

 - To serve: Pour hot usal in a soup bowl, spread about ¼ cup of sev on top.
-Top with tamarind-date chutney and cilantro chutney.
+Top with tamarind-date chutney, cilantro chutney and garlic chutney.
 Garnish with about teaspoon of chopped red onion.
-Can be served as an appetizer or lunch.
+Recipe can be served as an appetizer or lunch.